A year in review – 2020 at the Coalition

 Transitions can be challenging, yet they have the ability to open up exciting doors for fresh ideas.
 This past year we saw this through changes in positions and roles in our staff, board members, and member organizations.

 On the staff side, Sean O’Leary departed as our Communications Manager, and we welcomed Paty Rincon into this role.
 Prior to joining the Coalition, Paty was a Project Manager at Kaiser Permanente where she managed communications across agencies.
 We also said goodbye to veteran Policy Director Wendy Gerlitz, who left for new challenges.
-We are excited to announce her replacement in early January.
+We are excited to announce that Lauren McCloy will join the Coalition as our new Policy Director.
+Lauren comes to NWEC from Governor Inslee’s policy office.

 The Coalition also saw three Board members depart and welcomed two new Board members – Bonnie Frye-Hemphill, Director of Policy and Partnerships at UMC, and Nic Nelson, Executive Director of Idaho Rivers United.